MrDodojo/BMSBattery_S_controllers_firmware/README.md

     * Recuperation via analog "thumb brake" signal or digitally by brake switch
     * Start-up support in torque sensor mode
     * Pushing aid
-    * Block commutation during start-up (only if you have o motor without "weird" angle definitions.
+    * Block commutation during start-up (only if you have a motor without "weird" angle definitions.
 * Displays:
     * Kunteng LCD3 / LCD5 (C/P parameters mapped differently)
     * BluOsec App as Display / as Trip monitor / for on the fly configuration
     * Kingmeter J-LCD and Forerider App (not tested for a long time now)
+    * (!New) Kunteng LCD8 with cleaner display code
+* (!New) UART communication with a python script to determine hall angles and motor delta angle, the last one will get you in the ballpark.

 ### What doesn't

 * You debug it thoroughly
 * You tell us / patch it yourself ;-)

+## LCD8 settings

+* P1 is the motor delta angle.
+Make sure you set this!
+* P2 is the phase configuration, leave on 0 or 1 for normal, 2-6 are the other phase options
+* P3 (0/1) sets PWM_AUTO_OFF option
+* P4 (0/1) sets PAS_INVERTED option
+* C1 (0-7) bit 2 sets IDLE_DISABLES_OFFROAD, bit 1 sets BRAKE_DISABLES_OFFROAD, bit 0 sets OFFROAD_ENABLED, set to 7 for all and 0 for off
+* C2 (0/1) sets ASSIST_LVL_AFFECTS_THROTTLE

 ## For further reading